pokwir/Lighthouse-data-notes/RnR/RnR_project.md

 p
 ```

-First, I instanciate the ggplot figure. and pass in my dataframe and the axes `aes`.
+First, I instantiate the ggplot figure. and pass in my dataframe and the axes `aes`.
 I'm plotting gdp, life expectancy and the size of my geometry points (dots in this case) — population and coloring by continent.
 <br>

-Second I adjust the geometry of the figure (geom_pint, this is a scatter plot, the geometry is a dot or circle) and pass in alpha value, legend, and the most important argument stat = identity.
-The stat argument lets you create satistics from the data points, in this case I want the raw values (identity).
+Second I adjust the geometry of the figure (geom_pint, this is a scatter plot, the geometry is a dot or circle) and pass in an alpha value, legend, and the most important argument stat = identity.
+The stat argument lets you create statistics from the data points; in this case, I want the raw values (identity).
 <br>

-Third is adjusting the aesthetics of the figure.
-The color theme, you can change the color to whatever you like or aligns with your presentation theme.
-The canvas theme, I used classic (no grid lines and simple interface).
-The fith line is the flavour of the canvas, you can think of it as the theme too, I like high contrast dark for the black background that makes the colours pop and its easy to the eyes if you are presenting on zoom.
-The last two line are for the labels and size of the plot.
+like or aligns with your presentation theme.
+For the canvas theme, I used classic (no grid lines and simple interface).
+The fifth line is the flavor of the canvas; you can think of it as the theme, too, I like high contrast dark for the black background that makes the colors pop, and it's easy to the eyes if you are presenting on Zoom.
+The last two lines are for the labels and size of the plot.
 <br>

 And viola